Last updated on 2026-05-15

 Program Overview

-The Electrical and Electronics Engineering Technician program is tailored to equip students with essential knowledge and practical skills for a career as a technician in the electrical and electronics sectors.
-This program emphasizes a comprehensive range of skill-based training, covering fundamental areas such as math, physical science, and electrical circuits.
-Students will develop critical thinking, problem-solving, and teamwork abilities, alongside technical skills in installation, testing, operation, maintenance, and troubleshooting of electrical and electronic systems.
+The Electrical and Electronics Engineering Technician certificate program is tailored to equip students with essential knowledge and practical skills for a career as a technician in the electrical and electronics sectors.
+This program encompasses a wide array of skill-based training in fundamental areas such as math, physical science, and electrical circuits.
+Students will also develop critical thinking, problem-solving, research, communication, and teamwork skills.
+Technical skills include installation, testing, operation, maintenance, and troubleshooting of electrical and electronic circuits, equipment, and systems.
+The program emphasizes hands-on learning through lectures, practical activities, and team projects, ensuring students can apply their knowledge in real-world scenarios.

 Program Structure

-The Electrical and Electronics Engineering Technician program is designed to be completed in a one-year full-time study format.
-The program includes:
+The Electrical and Electronics Engineering Technician program is designed to be completed within one year of full-time study.
+The program structure includes:

 Featured Experiences